jwoLondon/30dayMapChallenge/d27Resources.md

                         , "blue: cotton"
                         , "yellow: oranges, rice and sugar"
-                        , "grey: mountain flora, poor steppes and deserts" , "Don't be deceived by this map of the United States—–there are really five cross-sections just to give you an idea of the lie of the land and the way"
+                        , "grey: mountain flora, poor steppes and deserts" , "Don't be deceived by this map of the United States——there are really five cross-sections just to give you an idea of the lie of the land and the way"
                         , "things grow.
 Not all important crops are shown——no tobacco, for instance.
 But you've heard of the corn belt and the cotton belt and the wheat belt."
                         , "Well, here they are."
                         ]